 Christmas events in Malaga in January

-The 1.7 million LED bulbs continue to twinkle away until Thursday 6 January.
-If you haven’t seen the Christmas lights, don’t miss the light and sound show on Calle Larios between 6.30 and 9.30pm.
+The 1.7 million LED bulbs continue to twinkle away until midnight on Friday 6 January.
+If you haven’t seen the Christmas lights, don’t miss the light and sound show on Calle Larios at 7, 8.30 and 10pm.

 Three Kings Parade

 The Three Kings Parade takes place from 5pm on 5 January when the three kings arrive at the Alcazaba Fortress and walk to City Hall to join the floats and rest of the parade.

 The itinerary runs along the Avenida Cervantes to Plaza del General Torrijos before returning to the city centre via the Paseo del Parque and Plaza de la Marina.
 From here, the Kings et al parade along the Alameda Principal, up Puerta del Mar and along Calle Atarazanas to Plaza de Arriola.
 They then go along Calle Carreteriá and Alamos to finish their route in Plaza de la Merced.